Rolbista/CV/index.md

 - Github Actions

 ### 2022 - April 2024: **_Ergo Technology & Services_** - Client Identity and Access Management
-- Delivered go-live on schedule despite lackluster onboarding and loss of previous DevOps engineer
+- Delivered go-live on schedule despite minimal onboarding and loss of previous DevOps engineer
 - Implemented a new Ingress Controller to meet project security requirements for go-live
 - Migrated on premise Client Identity Management system (Forgerock) to AWS Cloud
 - Deployed, developed and maintained a fully containerized platform using AWS EKS